smitty7349/ww-pv-file-uploader/README.md

 ### 0.0.4

+- show the link
 - smart scale crop transformation, Uploadcare only (no Weweb integration)
-- show the link
+- basic rotation transformation, Uploadcare only (no Weweb integration)

 ### 0.0.3